DucVanNgo/DucVanNgo/README.md

 I'm Duc and recently graduated Le Wagon's Data Science Bootcamp

-🕵🏻 Currently looking for data analyst / data scientist position in 🇩🇪
+🕵🏻 Looking for a position as Data Analyst/Data Scientist: Germany :de: or remote worldwide :earth_africa:

-🌱 I’m currently working on improving my Data Science after successfully completing the bootcamp at @LeWagon <br>
+🌱 I’m currently improving my Python & Data Viz skills (Tableau) <br>

-🗂 Have a look at our project: [DanceMachine](https://github.com/worldlife92/dancemachine-by-871)
+🗂 As part of LeWagon's data science bootcamp, we have created a video classifier for a TikTok Dance by using a neural network (Tensorflow).
+Check out the project here: [DanceMachine](https://github.com/worldlife92/dancemachine-by-871)

 ## Pinned repositories